 Submit three 4×6 color prints (NO SLIDES) of your work.
 All work must have been created in full by the artist applying.
 Any or all media including oil, acrylic, watercolor, original works on paper or sculpture.
 Photography: Submit three 8×10 prints.
 Include a SASE to receive a list of winners.
 If you wish to have your prints returned, include a mailer with sufficient postage for their return.
 Do not send originals; send only copies.

-Submit an article or short story not to exceed 2,500 words or of the first chapter of a nonfiction book or a novel.
+Submit an article or short story not to exceed 2,500 words or the first chapter of a nonfiction book or novel or the first act of a play/film script.
+The chapter/act should not exceed 4,000 words, and a detailed outline or synopsis must also be included.
 The chapter not to exceed 4,000 words and a detailed outline or synopsis must also be included.
 The work must have been created in full by the writer applying.
 The submission must have been written within the past five years.
 Include a SASE to receive a list of winners.
 No manuscripts will be returned.
 Do not send originals; send only copies.

 Submit scores of two published or unpublished musical compositions.
 All work must have been created in full by the composer applying.
 Each score should have a minimum performance time of 10 minutes and a maximum of 15 minutes.
 Please include an audio MP3 or CD of the scores you are submitting.
 At least one of the scores must have been written in the past five years.
 Include a SASE to receive a list of winners.
 If you wish to have your scores returned, include a mailer with sufficient postage for their return.
 Do not send originals; send only copies.

 3530 Fairview St.